How to measure public relations?

 Primary weakness: Misrepresent the value of PR.

-The behavioural measurement methodology is based on psychology.
+The sociological measurement methodology is based on psychology.
 Behavioural methods are focused on attitudes and behaviours.
+(Closely related to the Rhetorical PR Approach.)

 Examples of PR measurements: